coderedcorp/coderedcms/docs/features/page_types/location_pages.rst

 Layout Tab
 ~~~~~~~~~~

-* **Center Latitude**: The latitude you want the google map to center on.
+* **Center Latitude**: The latitude you want the Google map to center on.
-* **Center Longitude**: The longitude you want the google map to center on.
+* **Center Longitude**: The longitude you want the Google map to center on.
-* **Zoom**: The zoom level you want hte google map to default to.
+* **Zoom**: The zoom level you want the Google map to default to.
 This requires an API key to use zoom.
 The zoom values can be between 1-20.
 1: World, 5: Landmass continent, 10: City, 15: Streets, 20: Buildings

 Next, save the Location Landing Page.
 Now create a child "Location Page" under your new "Location Landing Page".